dmachard/python-dnsdist-console/README.md

 | PyPI |  https://pypi.org/project/dnsdist_console/ |
 | | |

 This is a Python 3 client for the dnsdist console.
+You can use it to execute remote commands, display a dashboard or easily extract statistics.

 ## Table of contents
 * [Installation](#installation)